chandlersutherland/nlr_features/figure_generation/enrichment_plots.md

 methylation, and TE distance.

-Intermediate processing steps are shown here, but figures can be recreated using just the numerical source data provided in Source `Data/Figure 2/2D-F`.
-Significance for these figures determined using singscore and various permutation tests in the `permutations.Rmd` script.
+Intermediate processing steps are shown here, but figures can be recreated using just the numerical source data provided in `Source Data/Figure 2/2D-F`.
+Significance for these figures determined using singscore and various permutation tests in the `permutations.Rmd` and `permutations.R` scripts.

 Code used to create plots was adapted from singscore visualization of ranked density reported in Foroutan M, Bhuva D, Lyu R, Horan K, Cursons